cappellaniauniroma3-org/bibleget-wordpress/readme.txt

 == Screenshots ==

-1. Screenshot of the options page (screenshot-1.png).
-2. Screenshot of the resulting biblical quote from use of the shortcode in an article (screenshot-2.png).
+1. A Bible Quote produced from usage of the shortcode in an article (screenshot-1.png).
+2. Options page - font and style settings (screenshot-2.png).
+3. Options page - edit the CSS stylesheet directly (screenshot-3.png).
+4. Options page - information from the BibleGet server about available versions and supported languages (screenshot-4.png).

 == Changelog ==

+= 2.3 =
+* Bugfix for versions of PHP < 5.4 that don't support short array syntax

 = 2.2 =
 * Bugfix for jquery-ui dependencies on certain Wordpress installations